-The U.S. National Park Service announced four days this year where you can explore the great outdoors for no price at all.
+The U.S. National Park Service announced five days this year where you can explore the great outdoors for no price at all.

-Mark your calendars, budget travelers: The National Park Service announced its “entrance-fee free” promotions throughout 2018.
+Mark your calendars, budget travelers: The National Park Service announced its “entrance-fee free” dates throughout 2019.
 On these days, the more than 100 park sites that normally charge visitors to get in will offer complimentary admission to everyone.
-In total, there are four free days throughout the year.
+In total, there are five free days throughout the year.
 They include:

 - November 11: Veterans Day

 “The entrance fee-free days hosted by the National Park Service are special opportunities to invite visitors, volunteers and veterans to celebrate some important moments for our parks and opportunities for service in those parks,” National Park Service deputy director, P. Daniel Smith, said in a statement.